CLICK HERE TO ACCESS

 Appreciating each other with food is a quick, easy way to tell people that you are thinking of them and appreciating all that they are doing.

-Challenge your staff to complete this free teacher bucket list before the end of a semester or school year.
-Some items on the list are intended to make you happy, and some of it brightens your students’ lives– which in return, makes your life even better!
-Taking the students outside, playing a game in class, showing students a funny video, or even leaving an inspirational quote on the board can improve the positivity not only in your classroom, but your whole school community.
+Challenge your staff to complete this FREE teacher bucket list before the end of a semester or school year.
+Some items on the list are intended to make you happy, and some of them brightens your students’ lives which, in return, makes your life even better!
+Taking the students outside, playing a game in class, showing students a funny video, or even leaving an inspirational quote on the board can improve the positivity not only in your classroom but your whole school community.

 Students really appreciate the little things we do for them, so take a moment to have a bonding moment and give them a high-five!
-This will bring more positivity into teachers’ lives as well!
+This will bring more positivity into teachers’ lives and build teacher morale as well!

 Let’s face it, teachers are just plain happier on casual day.
 With the coordination of admin and some planning, organize some days where teachers will be permitted to wear casual clothes.
 Have teachers pay a dollar or two into the community jar and use that money to fund a teacher appreciation day, give back to the community, or stock up on staff coffee or treats.